scummins00/CA4022-HIVE_PIG_MovieLens/README.md

 Please find **The Final PDF** also available in the main branch of this repository.

+Lastly, you will find screenshots of of code execution in the "*Functionality Screenshots*" folder.

 ## Local Mode vs MapReduce Mode
 PIG can be used in both *local mode*, and *MapReduce mode*.
 Using PIG in local mode is considered better for debugging.
 To allow for a better workflow, I have kept a copy of the data and outputs in my repository.
 There is also a copy of